 Couples having publicly funded treatment must thaw their frozen embryos before having a second publicly funded cycle.
 If they conceive from the first IVF cycle, the public funding still covers the thawing and replacement of any remaining frozen embryos up until there are two children born to the relationship.

-The specialist at Fertility PLUS can give you statistics for your individual chance of a live birth based on your age, cause and duration of infertility.
+The specialist at Fertility Plus can give you statistics for your individual chance of a live birth based on your age, cause and length of time of infertility.

 The most important factors affecting success rates are female age, weight and cause of infertility.
-The following data is the live birth rates per fresh embryo transfer and frozen embryo transfer from 2018.
-It does not include treatments that used donor eggs or pre-implantation genetic testing of embryos.
+The following data is the live birth rates per fresh embryo transfer and frozen embryo transfer from 2019.
+It does not include treatments that used donor eggs.

 The Reproductive Technology Accreditation Committee of Australia and NZ (RTAC) have requested that all clinics present their data as live birth rates and separated into the following age groups so it is easier for consumers to understand clinic success rates.
 For further information and for help understanding please visit our page on choosing an IVF clinic and understanding success rates().

 The most important factor affecting success rates for donor insemination (DI) is female age.
 With successive cycles an increasing proportion of women receiving DI treatment will conceive.
 The pregnancy rate for women under 40 years of age having DI at Fertility PLUS is approximately 20% per insemination.
 This is based on the last 10 years results.

 Success rates for individual couple vary significantly with female age.
 For women under 40 years of age having Intrauterine insemination (IUI) at Fertility PLUS, the clinical pregnancy rate over the last 10 years is approximately 13% per insemination.
 As with DI, women having successive cycles of IUI will increase their chances of conceiving.